dan-near/wt-styling/docs/01-Getting Started/01-React App Quickstart.md

 setCounter(await contract.getCounter());
 ```

+---

-For a more in depth walkthrough of how to integrate NEAR in your React app, you can follow the [full tutorial](/Getting%20Started/React%20Tutorial).
+For a more in-depth walkthrough of how to integrate NEAR in your React app, you can follow the [full tutorial](/Getting%20Started/React%20Tutorial).